 9. Calculate the estimated replacement medication dose using the equivalency chart in Table 3.
 An

+example calculation is provided in Table 4.
+10. Obtain supply of replacement medication from office stock or have the client fill a prescription.
 The issue of filling a prescription brings up the issue that induction and dosage titration can be

 managed outside the office if the client is relatively stable and the clinician and client firmly